RFQ Flow

 | DiffusalOptionsRFQ | Core RFQ logic, EIP-712 validation, and fee collection |

-| DiffusalOptionsPositionManager | MMM registration and position minting |
+| DiffusalOptionsPositionManager | MMM registration and position creation |

 | DiffusalOptionsSeriesRegistry | Lazy series registration and validation |